-Is there a change in one of your employee's work authorization?
-Is your employee working under a new project?
+Is there a change in one of your employee's work authorizations?
+Is your employee working on a new project?

 Have you updated the Form I-9 with the work authorization changes?

-Remember, every change in employee's work authorization should be recorded in Form I-9.
-Making the update for many employees is a challenging task, but failure in doing so would result in penalties.
+Remember, every change in an employee's work authorization should be recorded in Form I-9.
+Making the update for many employees is a challenging task, but failing to do so would result in penalties.

-Have you completed an employee's Form I-9?
-Are you maintaining the track of all HR activities?
+Have you ever made changes to any of your employees’ Form I-9s?
+Are you maintaining track of all HR activities?

 Whatever may be the activity, you have to keep a record of it.
-ICE agent may request for the I-9 audit trail during an inspection.
-But recording every activity is a huge challenge, especially if you are an organization of thousands of employees.
+ICE agents may request for the I-9 audit trail during an inspection.
+But recording every activity is not humanly possible, especially if you are a large enterprise.

-Overwhelming, aren't they?
-Many employers may fail to comply these norms, and it would be too late to correct these errors when an ICE agent knocks on your office.
-So, employers are now looking for an I-9 software that can be the solution for the I-9 compliance challenges.
+Overwhelming, isn’t it?
+Many employers may fail to comply with these norms, and it would be too late to correct these errors when an ICE agent knocks at your office.
+So, get hold of an I-9 compliance software that can offer solutions for these challenges.

 With the increase in the need for I-9 compliance, employers are moving towards digital solutions.
 But, how to choose the one that can best comply with the regulations and help your organization's success?
-Here are some of the guidelines that can help you in choosing the best one.
+Here are some recommendations that can help you choose the best one.

-An ideal I-9 software has to notify you about the deadlines thereby, reminding you about I-9 completion within the 3-day rule.
-This way, you will never miss a deadline and can avoid penalties.
+An ideal I-9 software has to notify you about the timelines and thus, remind you about I-9 completion within the 3-day rule.
+This way, you will never miss a completion.

-The main objective of any I-9 software, is the ability to guide employers in supporting document verification of remote hires.
-Whatever solution you prefer, it should guide you in completing I-9s for remote hires.
-It should provide you the feasibility to assign authorized representatives for supporting document verification of remote hires.
+One of the main objectives of any I-9 software is to guide employers in verifying supporting documents of remote hires.
+Whatever solution you prefer; it should guide you in completing I-9s for remote hires.
+It should provide support for remote hires and verification with third-party employer agencies, notary, or authorized service providers.

-As we have discussed earlier, one other major challenge employers are facing is regarding the retention of Form I-9s.
-The I-9 software you choose must retain all the Form I-9s in the proper format, making them readily accessible during audits.
+As discussed earlier, employers have to take care of Form I-9 retention requirements.
+The I-9 software you choose must retain all the Form I-9s in the proper format till the retention period, thereby making the forms readily accessible during audits.